2024 US presidential primaries, explained | KRDO

 Trump, as a former president, also projects some of the power of an incumbent, although he lost the last election.
 His is the first serious campaign by a former president for his party’s nomination since Teddy Roosevelt tried and failed to reclaim the Republican nomination in 1912.

 Anti-Trump Republicans appear to be interested in two main options: former South Carolina Gov. Nikki Haley and Florida Gov. Ron DeSantis.
-Haley has polled better in New Hampshire and DeSantis has focused on Iowa.
-Entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson have had more trouble gaining support.
+Haley has polled better in New Hampshire.

 Who can vote in a presidential primary?